Interdisciplinary Studies Major

 Timetable: A proposed course plan by semester that serves as an approximate timetable for completion.

 IDS Proposal Process: Students and faculty mentors who are interested in the individualized degree can contact the Chair of the Interdisciplinary Studies Oversight Committee (IDSOC) if there are questions or points of discussion.
-Currently the Interim Chair is Dr. Scott Turner and questions can be emailed to Dr. Turner at email@example.com.
+The Chair is Dr. Steve Forrester and questions can be emailed to Dr. Forrester at firstname.lastname@example.org.
 The committee will be comprised of the following: Chair, one faculty member from each of the 4 colleges, and the Director of Faculty Development and Collaboration.

 The student works with a faculty mentor to develop a program that follows the application guidelines.
 Many students who apply to the IDSOC Committee do so during their sophomore or junior year, although a student may be ready to apply as early as the second semester of his/her freshman year.
 Typically a student cannot apply any later than 75 earned credit hours.